 Lavandin is a naturally occurring hybrid between two lavender species: Lavandula angustifolia and Lavandula latifolia also called “Spike Lavender.
 Spike lavender is a type of lavender grown in France.
 It is a pungent-smelling lavender that produces up to 10x more essential oil than English lavender.

 French lavender can be used in cooking but remember it has a strong pine flavour that you should be careful with.
 French lavender is perfect for cleaning products and making your home smell amazing.

 - Where to find the sublime lavender fields of France

-- Best time to visit the lavender fields of France
+- Best time to visit Provence France lavender

 - The Lavender Route of France – Routes de la Lavande

 - Map of lavender fields in France